jbhovell/movie-ratings/README.md

 todo

-look better in handlerbars
+look better in Handlebars

 fix test

-Currenlty I encrypted my api key and stored it in a config file.
-It was loaded and decrpyted by fetch-api.js.
-Perhaps try google secret manager later
+Currently, I encrypted my api key and stored it in a config file.
+It was loaded and decrypted by fetch-api.js.
+Perhaps try google secret manager later.